-Retirees Come to Central Texas and the Victorian Hamlet of Georgetown for its Charming Downtown, Good Hospital, Friendly Folks and Relaxed Lifestyle
+Retirees Come to Central Texas and Picturesque Georgetown for its Friendly Atmosphere, Charming Downtown and Relaxed Lifestyle

 Cost of Living: Above the National Average

-Quaint and friendly, Georgetown (population 62,000) is located along the San Gabriel River in lush central Texas, just off of I-35 and about 25 miles north of Austin, the capital city (population 800,000).
+Quaint and friendly, Georgetown (population 64,000) sits along the San Gabriel River in lush central Texas, just off of I-35 and about 25 miles north of Austin, the capital city (population 800,000).
 Snuggled between the Blackland Prairie and the green Hill Country, it started as a farming and ranching community in the mid-19th century.
 The founding of Texas University, known today as Southwestern University and the state's oldest institution of higher learning, set the stage for a prosperous future as academics and people seeking a better life decided to make this pretty town their home.
-In the late 1800s, Georgetown also became a bustling cattle and cotton transportation hub with the arrival of the railroad.
+With the arrival of the railroad in the late-1800s, Georgetown also became a bustling cattle and cotton transportation hub.

-Today, it is safe, racially diverse, conservative and still attracting new people.
-In fact, its population has mushroomed by 45% over the last decade.
-The cost of living is 4% above the national average.
+Today, it is racially diverse, conservative and still attracting new people.
+In fact, its population has grown by 10% over the last couple of decades.
+Forty percent of locals have at least a four year college degree.
+The crime rate is below the national average.
+The cost of living is 7% above the national average.

-The median home price of $225,000 will purchase a comfortable 2,000 sq. ft. ranch rambler with three bedrooms, two baths and an attached 2-car garage on a wooded lot in an established, leafy neighborhood.
-In neighborhoods such as Seranada, sturdy older homes on large lots have prices in the mid- to high-$100,000s.
+The median home price is $255,000 and will purchase a comfortable 2,000 sq. ft. ranch rambler with three bedrooms, two baths and an attached 2-car garage on a wooded lot in an established, leafy neighborhood.
+In neighborhoods such as Seranada, sturdy older homes on large lots have prices in the high-$100,000s.
 Beautifully restored Victorian residences from Georgetown's pioneer days are located within one of the three historic districts.

 Much of Georgetown's recent growth has been fueled by retirees (40% of residents are age 45 or better), thanks in large part to Sun City Texas, a popular 55+ Del Webb community.
-Started in 1995, it is currently home to about 7,500 homes, 14,000 residents and is still being built across 4,500 acres.
+Started in 1995, it is currently home to about 7,500 dwellings, 14,000 residents and is still being built across 4,500 acres.
 Three golf courses, recreation centers, clubhouses, resort-style pools, a fishing lake and a nearly endless menu of activities are reasons why Sun City is a popular place.
-New homes start in the high-$100,0000s and top out in the mid-$400,000s.
+New homes start in the high-$100,0000s and top out in the $500,000s.
 Two other 55+ retirement communities, Oaks at Wildwood and Heritage Oaks, are much smaller but also popular with retirees.
-A number of apartment complexes are also here.
-The median monthly rent is $1,450.

 When it comes to taxes and retirement, Texas is a good place to be (although real estate taxes are high).
 The state has no state income tax, so retirement income is not taxed.
-All homeowners receive a $15,000 homestead exemption, and people age 65 or better receive an additional $10,000 exemption.
-The annual property taxes on a $225,000 residence are approximately $3,800.
-And for retirees interested in starting a business, Georgetown has been rated one of the best places to do so thanks to its business friendly tax rates.
+All homeowners receive a $12,000 homestead exemption, and people age 65 or better receive an additional $10,000 exemption.
+People age 65 or better may defer their property taxes until they no longer own the home, but interest accrues at 8% annually and must be paid with the accrured taxes once the deferral period ends.
+The annual property taxes on a $255,000 residence are approximately $4,300.
+For retirees interested in starting a business, Georgetown is rated one of the best places to do so thanks to its business-friendly tax rates.

 One of the best reasons to live in Georgetown is its appreciation of its past.
 During the 1970s and 1980s, town leaders decided to revitalize the downtown and restore its buildings to their former glory.
-Victorian and pre-WWI structures were renovated and refurbished, and soon Georgetown was boasting a wonderful streetscape of colorful historic storefronts, brick sidewalks and elegant residences.
-In 1997, the town won a Great American Street Award for this thriving old town district where 200 buildings look just as they did a century or more ago.
-A variety of businesses, including gourmet chocolate shops, cafes, banks, clothiers and some very good restaurants now reside in these beautiful structures.
+Victorian and pre-WWI structures were renovated and refurbished, and soon Georgetown was boasting a wonderful streetscape of colorful historic storefronts, brick sidewalks and elegant homes.
+Today 200 buildings look just as they did a century or more ago and house a variety of businesses, including gourmet chocolate shops, cafes, banks, clothiers and some very good restaurants.

-There are also two farmers' markets, five city golf courses, fourteen parks, tennis courts and walking trails.
-The Georgetown Public Library has a good menu of services, from clubs, art exhibits and live music presentations to book discussion groups and Internet-accessible computers.
+There are also two farmers' markets, five city golf courses, 14 parks, tennis courts and walking trails.
+The Georgetown Public Library has a good menu of services, from clubs, art exhibits and live music presentations to book discussion groups.
 Outside of town, Lake Georgetown provides opportunities for hiking, camping and boating and fishing.

 The Georgetown Recreation Department has a good seniors program that includes everything from defensive driving classes and yoga classes to pilot lessons and country western dance lessons.
 Georgetown also has two senior centers that offer congregate meals and a variety of services and activities.